Introduction

 Data Retention

-• AI-processed data — teacher content sent to AI providers (word list descriptions, uploaded files) and student spelling feedback requests (word pairs only) are not stored by Ezergrade after the response is received.
+- AI-processed data — teacher content sent to AI providers (word list descriptions, uploaded files) and student spelling feedback requests (word pairs only) are not stored by Ezergrade after the response is received.
 We do not retain AI request logs containing student-identifying information.
-Teacher-facing support conversations (Chat with Ezer) may be retained only as needed to provide support, improve the Service, or comply with legal obligations.
-AI-generated feedback text displayed to students is stored as part of the test result record and is subject to the same retention policies as other student data.
+AI-generated feedback text shown to students is stored as part of the test result record and follows the student-data retention above.

 Data Security